oduwsdl/raintale/README.md

 Note that not all file formats support all presets.

-# Running raintale
+# Running Raintale

 Raintale uses docker-compose to load and execute all dependencies.
-To run raintale, do the following:
+To run Raintale, do the following:
 1. Create a directory on your system
 2. Copy docker-compose.yml from this repository into that directory
 3. Open a terminal